-This program includes a minimum of 37 courses and allows the student to receive both the Bachelor of Arts (BA) and Master of Arts (MA) in five years.
-With Advanced Placement and/or summer classes, the program may be completed in less than five years.
-All requirements for the MA in Chemistry degree must be fulfilled.
-Students are required to successfully complete eight graduate courses, of which at least five are non-research courses.
+This program comprises a minimum of 37 4-credit courses.
+All requirements for the BA in Chemistry as well as the requirements for the MA in Chemistry must be fulfilled.
+Students are required to successfully complete eight 4-credit graduate courses, of which at least five are nonresearch courses.
 Of the five, two must be outside the candidate’s major area of specialization, and at least four must be at the 600 level or above.
-A maximum of two of these five non-research graduate courses may count toward both BA and MA requirements.
+A maximum of two of these five nonresearch graduate courses may count toward both BA and MA requirements.
 Research courses must be at the 900 level.
-Thus, one cannot count earlier undergraduate research courses for Master’s research.
+Thus, one cannot count earlier undergraduate research courses for master’s research.
 The student must complete GRS CH 903 and 904 for a minimum of 8 credits; a maximum of 12 research credits can count toward the BA/MA degree.
-The departmental BA/MA statement and further information are available from the associate chairman for graduate affairs.
+The departmental BA/MA statement and further information are available from the Director of Graduate Studies or Graduate Academic Administrator.

 All students should refer to the Departmental Regulations section of the Chemistry Department page for important stipulations.

 For more general information about BA/master’s programs in the College and Graduate School of Arts & Sciences, please refer to the BA/MA and BA/MS Programs section of this Bulletin.

 Honors in the Major

 - CAS CH 401, CAS CH 402 Honors Research in Chemistry